 - 2.1.
 Connect the main distribution panel (MDP) to a ground bar located in the main electrical room or MDP. - 2.2.
-The system bonding jumper shall be provided at the MDP or service entrance panel and not at the transformer. - 2.3.
-Bond the main electrical room ground bar to the following, at a minimum: - 2.3.1.
+The system bonding jumper shall be provided at the MDP or service entrance panel and not at the utility transformer. - 2.3.
+Bond the main electrical room ground bar (MEGB) to the following, at a minimum: - 2.3.1.
 Structural steel. - 2.3.2.
 Cold water piping. - 2.3.3.
 Concrete foundation reinforcing (where available). - 2.3.4.
 Ground rod(s). - 2.3.4.1.
 Ground rods shall consist of a 3/4-inch by 10-foot-0-inch copperclad steel rod. - 2.3.4.2.
 Drive ground rods until tops are 2 inches below finished floor or final grade, unless otherwise indicated. - 2.3.4.3.
 Inspection wells for ground rods shall be nonmetallic with a nonmetallic cover, minimum thickness 1/2 inch, with a bolt to hold the cover in place. - 2.3.4.4.
-Connections to ground rods shall be made with exothermic welds where not in inspection wells. - 2.3.4.5.
+Connections to ground rods shall be made with exothermic welds where not in inspection wells. - 2.3.5.
+Ground Ring - 2.3.5.1.
 Ground the steel framework of the building with a driven ground rod at the base of every corner column and at intermediate exterior columns at distances of not more than 60 feet.
-Provide a grounding conductor (counterpoise), electrically connected to each ground rod and to each steel column, extending around the perimeter of the building.
+Provide a ground ring conductor, electrically connected to each ground rod and to each steel column, extending around the perimeter of the building.
 Use tinned-copper conductor not less than number 4/0 AWG for the counterpoise and for the tap to building steel.
-Bury the counterpoise not less than 36 inches below grade and 24 inches from the building foundation. - 2.3.4.6.
-Bond the counterpoise to the main electrical room ground bar with two number 4/0 cables in conduit. - 2.3.5.
-Each above-ground portion of the gas piping system upstream from the equipment shutoff valve. - 2.3.6.
-Lightning protection system: - 2.3.6.1.
+Bury the counterpoise not less than 36 inches below grade and ten feet from the building foundation. - 2.3.5.2.
+Bond the ground ring to the main electrical room ground bar with two number 4/0 cables in conduit. - 2.3.6.
+Ground each above-ground portion of the gas piping system upstream from the equipment shutoff valve. - 2.3.7.
+Lightning protection system:

+- 2.3.7.1.
 Bond the MDP ground to the lightning protection system grounding conductor at the closest point to the electrical service grounding electrode.
-Use a bonding conductor sized the same as the system grounding electrode conductor and install in conduit.

-- 2.3.6.2.
-Refer to Section 11120, "Lightning Protection," for additional information. - 2.3.7.
-Telecommunications room ground bar(s) with number 4 wire, minimum. - 2.4.
+Bond the lightning protection system to the distribution system at only one location.
+Use a bonding conductor sized the same as the system grounding electrode conductor and install in conduit. - 2.3.7.2.
+Refer to Section 11120, "Lightning Protection," for additional information. - 2.3.8.
+Telecommunications room ground bar(s) (TGB) with number 4 wire, minimum.
+Bond each TGB to the MEGB with a dedicated ground conductor. - 2.4.
 Maximum interconnected ground resistance shall be 5 ohms. - 2.4.1.
 Reports indicating actual ground resistance shall be provided to the BIA for review during construction. - 2.4.2.
 In areas of high ground resistance, provide recommendations to the BIA on methods to achieve the recommended ground resistance. - 2.5.
 Building-steel and underground connections shall be made with exothermic welds. - 2.6.
 Chemical electrodes shall be permitted only when approved by the BIA in writing.